HCPSS/schoolsites-help/_posts/2014-07-15-uploading-files.md

 **Don't do this:** "School Supply list 2014-15.pdf"

 - The spaces in this file are problematic for search once it's implemented on your site.
-The date in the name will also make it difficult to upload the 2015-2016 school supply list in the future.
+The date in the name will also make it difficult to upload the new 2015-2016 school supply list in the future.

 **Do this instead:** "school-supply-list.pdf"